(left) Canal Vena, Ponte di Vigo and Palazzo Grassi; (right) no school buses at Chioggia: pupils on their way to school across Ponte di Vigo

 Rear part of Palazzo Grassi which housed a garden

-Palazzo Grassi was built in 1703-14 by architect Andrea Tirali (the same individual who designed the gate of Forte San Felice).
+Palazzo Grassi was built in 1703-1714 by architect Andrea Tirali (he designed also the gate of Forte San Felice).
 It included a garden with statues and a second building at its end.
 In 1855 it was turned into a hospital and a new wing was built on part of the garden.
 It was used as a hospital until the 1990s when it was given to the University of Padua.
 A thorough restoration of the surviving historical parts of the building was recently completed.

 Bridges on Canal Vena: (left) southern section; (right) northern section